virgesmith/neworder/docs/api_auto.md

 FUNCTIONS
     distant_past(...) method of builtins.PyCapsule instance
         distant_past() -> float

+        Returns a value of t that compares less than any other value but itself and "never"
+        Returns:
+            float: -inf

     far_future(...) method of builtins.PyCapsule instance
         far_future() -> float

+        Returns a value of t that compares greater than any other value but itself and "never"
+        Returns:
+            float: +inf

     isnever(...) method of builtins.PyCapsule instance
         isnever(*args, **kwargs)